3 - 1.jpg

 Charlotte’s first feature film as a writer/director, The Issue with Elvis, is about a retired professor and runaway boy who meet in the mountains of West Virginia and become unlikely friends.
 The film premiered in June of 2021 at the Big Bear Film Summit in California and has gone on to win 14 awards, including two Best Feature Film awards at the Toronto Beaches Film Festival and the Hollywood Women’s International Film Festival, Best Original Film at the Poe Film Festival, and Best Dramatic Feature at the Cinematic Arts Redemptive Entertainment Awards.
 Charlotte also won Best Director at the Montgomery International Film Festival and Best Feature Screenplay at the Shawna Shea Film Festival.
 The film was distributed worldwide by Random Media and 1091 Pictures, with a release date in the spring of 2022.

 Dr. Wincott was raised in a rural town outside of Richmond by an English professor and Fitzgerald scholar.
 She grew up surrounded by cornfields and as a girl, she dreamed of one day moving to a big city.
 Charlotte has spent most of her adult life between Los Angeles, New York, and Washington, D.C., where she currently resides with her husband Jeff and son Wolfgang.
-Dr. Wincott works as a medical affairs leader and spends her free time painting, cycling, and making films that she feels are meaningful.
+Dr. Wincott works as a medical affairs professional; and spends her free time painting, cycling, and making films that she feels are meaningful.